Host/Producer

 RECENT PROJECTS

-Roberto’s two new public television series — “World’s Greatest Cemeteries” and “getting dot OLDER” — will debut nationwide Spring, 2021, with presenting station Northern California Public Media.
+Roberto’s two new public television series — “World’s Greatest Cemeteries” and “getting dot OLDER” — are distributed by American Public Television, with presenting station Northern California Public Media.

 Roberto’s interactive exhibitions and artist talks take place online, in museums, colleges, galleries, community organizations and visitor centers.
 For over twelve years, he was an Adjunct Professor in the Department of Visual and Media Arts at Emerson College; an Instructor at Boston University, and privately teaches cinematography and digital video editing workshops, seminars and master classes.
 Roberto received his Master of Fine Arts in the Visual Arts from Lesley University's Art Institute of Boston in 2011 and his undergraduate degree in History from Boston University.